-Mac: Field Buttons do not exist on Mac PivotCharts.
+Mac: Field Buttons do not exist on Mac PivotCharts so ignore references to them.

 Set up the PivotTables 3-D Chart chartsheet to print in Landscape orientation.
 Include a footer that contains the file name on the left and the chartsheet name on the right.
 Compare the preview with the key.
 Make needed corrections, save the workbook but do NOT close it.